carpentries-incubator/fair-bio-practice/_episodes/08-data-in-excel.md

 >  10. Using special characters in data
 >  11. Values without field labels
 >
-> Can you spot in:
+> ... in the following:
 >   * Row 5
 >   * Row 2
 >   * Column C